James F. Byrnes

 Historian George E. Mowry called Byrnes "the most influential Southern member of Congress between John Calhoun and Lyndon Johnson".
 In the Senate, Byrnes supported the policies of his longtime friend, President Franklin D. Roosevelt.
-Byrnes championed the New Deal and sought federal investment in South Carolina water projects.
-He also supported Roosevelt's foreign policy, calling for a hard line against the Axis powers.
-He also opposed some of the labor laws proposed by Roosevelt, such as the Fair Labor Standards Act, which established a minimum wage that hurt his state's competitive advantage of very low factory wages.
+Byrnes championed the New Deal and sought federal investment in South Carolina water projects, in addition to supporting Roosevelt's foreign policy, calling for a hard line against the Axis powers.
+However, he also opposed some of the labor laws proposed by Roosevelt, such as the Fair Labor Standards Act, which established a minimum wage that hurt his state's competitive advantage of very low factory wages.
 Roosevelt appointed Byrnes to the Supreme Court in 1941 but asked him to join the executive branch after America's entry into World War II.
 During the war, Byrnes led the Office of Economic Stabilization and the Office of War Mobilization.
 He was a candidate to replace Henry A. Wallace as Roosevelt's running mate in the 1944 election, but instead Harry S. Truman was nominated by the 1944 Democratic National Convention.

 After Roosevelt's death, Byrnes served as a close adviser to Truman and became U.S. Secretary of State in July 1945.
-In that capacity, Byrnes attended the Potsdam Conference and the Paris Peace Treaties, 1947; however, relations between Byrnes and Truman soured, and Byrnes resigned from the Cabinet in January 1947.
+In that capacity, Byrnes attended the Potsdam Conference and the Paris Peace Treaties, 1947.
+However, relations between Byrnes and Truman soured, and Byrnes resigned from the Cabinet in January 1947.
 He returned to elective politics in 1950 by winning election as the governor of South Carolina.
 As governor, he opposed the Supreme Court decision in Brown v.
 Board of Education and sought to establish "separate but equal" as a realistic alternative to the desegregation of schools.
-Though he remained a Democrat himself, he endorsed most Republican presidential nominees after 1948 and supported Strom Thurmond's switch to the Republican Party in 1964.